k8snetworkplumbingwg/sriov-network-device-plugin/docs/ddp/README.md

 ```

 ## 4. Verify that correct profile is loaded
 You can use another Linux utility for Intel 700 Series called `ddptool` to query current DDP profile information.
-This tool can downloaded from [here]( https://downloads.sourceforge.net/project/e1000/ddptool%20stable/ddptool-1.0.0.0/ddptool-1.0.0.0.tar.gz).
+This tool can be downloaded from [here]( https://downloads.sourceforge.net/project/e1000/ddptool%20stable/ddptool-1.0.0.0/ddptool-1.0.0.0.tar.gz).

 ```
 [root@silpixa00396659 ~]# ddptool -a